-Based on the data cited above, it is evident that students who completed EDL 6200 model professional behaviors and characteristics associated with educational leadership standards, as reflected in the sufficient or above ratings they received on their dispositional evaluations.
-With the faculty focusing on the ISLLC standards in the EDL program mapped out above and the alignment of these standards to the standards used in the dispositional evaluation utilized for assessing SLO 3 in the academic year, 2017-2018, 100% of students met standards required on the dispositional evaluation rubric created by EDL faculty.
-Based on the analysis and clear evidence of appropriate student dispositions reflected in this year's results, the faculty will build upon the students' experience by exploring changes accompanying the transition from the ISLLC to the PSEL standards, along with discussing how to introduce the standards associated with the dispositional evaluation to students taking the early course, EDL 5400, and the capstone course, EDL 6200.
-Faculty will also work collaboratively to assess alignment between the PSEL standards and those included in the dispositional evaluation work collaboratively to gain a better understanding of the criteria that can be used to effectively and consistently assess the dispositions of students in EDL 5400 and EDL 6200.
+Based on the data cited above, it is evident that students who completed EDL 6200 in 2018-2019 use foundational knowledge of the field and professional ethical principles and practice standards to inform education practice, engage in lifelong learning, advance the profession, and perform leadership responsibilities.
+With the faculty focusing on the ISLLC standards in the EDL program mapped out above and the alignment of these standards to the standards used in the evaluation rubric utilized for assessing SLO 3 in the academic year, 2018-2019, 100% of students met standards required on the assessment rubric created by EDL faculty.
+Based on the analysis and clear evidence of appropriate student knowledge, skills, and dispositions reflected in this year's results, the faculty will build upon the students' experience in 2019-2020 by exploring changes accompanying the transition from the ISLLC to the NELP standards, along with discussing how to introduce the standards associated with the dispositional evaluation to students taking the early course, EDL 5400, and the capstone course, EDL 6200.
+This will be in addition to incorporating those standards into all EDL courses.